gbionde/docker-laravel/README.md

 ## About
 Docker-compose running a Laravel app using: php, nginx and mysql docker containers.
+Made with docker-compose study purposers.
 <br/>

 Brief summary of how the containers are structured: